aditya109/atomic/README.md

-# shazam ⚡️
+# atomic ⚡️
 Just a safe and better http-to-curl for golang
 --------

-`shazam` is a plugin which is used to print curl for your HTTP requests, in pre-flight scenarios.
+`atomic` is a plugin which is used to print curl for your HTTP requests, in pre-flight scenarios.
-The word safe is used here, as `shazam` implements a naïve technique to protect sensitive request pointers.
+The word safe is used here, as `atomic` implements a naïve technique to protect sensitive request pointers.

 ## How to get started ?

-1. Import `shazam` in your code.
+1. Import `atomic` in your code.
     ```
-    go get github.com/Kieraya/shazam
+    go get github.com/Kieraya/atomic
     ```

 2. Add the following to your code.